 The party, chiefly Soo, is surprised that Joe of all people actually dislikes taking games off the rails despite being a massive troll.
 He insists that he'll never derail the plot but instead takes pleasure from "bursting into the engine compartment and tossing hyper-flammable babies' into the boiler".

-In the South Park episode Asspen, Stan is railroaded into an 80s-style sports movie plot, complete with contrived exposition.
+In the episode "Asspen", Stan is railroaded into an 80s-style sports movie plot, complete with contrived exposition.